siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 (iu)^2 = i^2 u^2 = -u^2
 ```

 So a negative number is not a negative ultrareal.
-It is a rotated ultrareal.
+It is a rotated square-value.

 ## General Rotation